 And they gave him just two stars out of five!
 Methinks that “Imi” and “Amy” might really be sock puppets for John Wheelwright.
 (These reviews were of the abridged edition, not the full version–maybe that was the problem.)

-2 Responses to “John Winthrop: still controversial after all these years.”
+2 thoughts on “John Winthrop: still controversial after all these years.”

 Bummer, first of all, because I thought we were going to get an assignment to ransack our personal or institutional libraries for this title, and what better excuse to put grading on hiatus… but…

 Amazon.com reviews ought to be put at the center of the reconstruction of scholarship.
 I got roasted there by a couple of alleged readers.
 Only to be rescued a few, well, months later, by someone claiming to have actually had a class with me, who said, something like “sure [this book] is a little boring, but at least you learn something….
 If you can’t take the pressure, watch the History Channel!!”
 What thoughtful academic colleague would have come out with two fists blazing like that in an unsponsored, unblurbified review?

 You wonder who was missing what in this.
 Though it might be fun to have an assignment where students wrote reviews of primary sources. needless to say, the ones on Winthrop would be nice strong Fs!